kwening/k8s-sidecar/README.md

   - required: false
   - type: string

+- `INITIAL_DELAY`
+  - description: The amount in seconds to wait for the sidecar to start sending request to the given `REQ_URL`.
+This allows the app to finish its startup process gracefully.
+Default is '0' (no delay).
+  - required: false
+  - default: 0
+  - type: string

 - `SLEEP_TIME`
   - description: How many seconds to wait before updating config-maps when using `SLEEP` method.
   - required: false